12 best typing software programs to learn to type fast

 Info: View Class.
 From $15/month.
 Get free 1-month Premium trial.

-The Speed Typing course by Udemy is another option to learn to improve your typing speed.
-The class by Valentin Licea, teaches three skills, touch typing, keyboard shortcuts in Word, and keyboard shortcuts in Excel.
+The Speed Typing course on Udemy is a comprehensive option for improving your typing speed while also learning valuable keyboard shortcuts.
+Taught by Valentin Licea, the class covers three key areas: touch typing, keyboard shortcuts for Word, and shortcuts for Excel.

 Instructor: Valentin Ilicea.
 Udemy | Level: All